 - Real estate, and

-- Personal property of value (e.g., Jewelry, Expensive electronics, Equipment, and Tools)
+- Personal property of value (e.g., Jewelry, electronics, guns, and tools)

-If you believe the other party is hiding assets, it’s not uncommon to turn to the discovery process.
 In Minnesota, it’s illegal for either spouse to conceal or hide information from the other spouse during the divorce.
-The process of trying to find out information is known as, Discovery.
-In this case, discovery refers to the mandatory disclosure of information between a couple during a divorce.
-Discovery can be conducted both informally and formally.
+The law provides processes to get this information.
+This process is discovery.
+Discovery is the mandatory disclosure of information between a couple during a divorce.
+Parties or attorneys can conduct discovery either informally, formally, or both ways.

-Therefore, formal discovery is a much more comprehensive and thorough process.
+Formal discovery is typically much more comprehensive and thorough.
 The legal documents that need to be drafted for formal discovery should be meticulously written and the procedures involved are very precise.

-If formal discovery is not done properly, it can be detrimental to your case.
-Therefore, most individuals who go through the formal discovery process have a divorce attorney.
-This way, the divorce attorney can help with drafting the formal discovery documents and serving them on the spouse or his/her divorce attorney for you.
+If formal discovery is not done properly, it can be detrimental.
+Therefore, most individuals who go through the formal discovery process have an attorney.

 What To Do If Spouse is Hiding Assets

-Therefore, although it’s illegal to hide assets, the problem is, in order to prevent a spouse from hiding assets, the other spouse not only has to uncover the hidden asset(s), but also has to convince the court that his/her spouse:
+Although it’s illegal to hide assets, in order to prevent a spouse from doing so, the other spouse not only has to uncover the hidden asset(s), but also has to convince the court that his/her spouse: